corentin-ryr/MultiMedEval/readme.md

 The input is a tuple of:
 * a prompt in the form of a text that may or may not refer to images.
 * a dictionary of id: images

+## Inference speed

+For Llama2 on a V100 with 32G it takes 18min to benchmark MedQA:
+* batch size: 36
+* 125 token/second
+* There is some problems when using float16 (sometimes it gives nan values in logits).
+The solution is to use bfloat16 (it was trained using that) but the format is poorly supported on v100 and earlier GPUs (it reduces the parforms by 50%).
+* Training on A100 XXX